 Depending on where you intend to work and in what capacity, you may need to pursue certification or licensure after graduation.
 In most states, practicing psychologists require licensure.
 Additionally, in all states psychologists who practice independently must be licensed where they work.ii

-Requirements vary by state.
-However, most clinical and counseling psychologists need a doctorate in psychology, an internship, at least 1 to 2 years of supervised professional experience, and to pass the Examination for Professional Practice in Psychology.
+Specific licensure requirements vary by state.
+However, most clinical and counseling psychologists need a doctorate in psychology and to complete an internship.
+They may also need at least 1 to 2 years of supervised professional experience and to pass the Examination for Professional Practice in Psychology.

-Online forensic psychology graduate programs may be perfect for busy adult students.
-These programs allow you to attend class wherever you are at, and often on your own schedule.
-It is important to note that some may still require practicums or internships at a local setting.
+Earning an online forensic psychology degree may be a perfect solution for busy adult students.
+Online programs allow you to attend class wherever you are, and often on your own schedule.
+They may also integrate chatrooms, streaming video and digital libraries and resources to more fully emulate the traditional classroom.

 Source: [i] bls.gov/ooh/life-physical-and-social-science/psychologists.htm#tab-3 | [ii] bls.gov/ooh/life-physical-and-social-science/psychologists.htm#tab-4 | [iii] bls.gov/ooh/community-and-social-service/mental-health-counselors-and-marriage-and-family-therapists.htm#tab-4